How we're supporting our registration customers during the coronavirus pandemic

 Weddings and civil partnership changes

-Until the government's research is completed, we aren't able to discuss attendee numbers or ceremony content for any ceremony due to take place on or after 21 June 2021.
-Please contact us in June for current advice: firstname.lastname@example.org.
+Until the next review by the government, we aren't able to discuss attendee numbers or ceremony content for any ceremony due to take place on or after 19 July 2021.
+Please contact us in July for current advice: email@example.com.

 Giving notice of a marriage or civil partnership / booking an appointment

-If your marriage or civil partnership has been booked with the appropriate registration service, you can now book your notice, but you must leave at least 28 clear days between giving notice and your ceremony / formation and you can't do this more than one year in advance and preferably not earlier than 3 months before your ceremony.
+If your marriage or civil partnership has been booked with the appropriate registration service, you can now book your notice, but you must leave at least 28 clear days between giving notice and your ceremony / formation and you can't do this more than one year in advance.

 Registering births and deaths